 Categorization projects help you realize value from organizing equivalent data records into distinct, unique categories.
-An example use is spend management, where categorizing records can help you gain insights into the volume of spend and price variance on specific parts or types of parts, across suppliers or from the same supplier.
+An example use is spend management, where categorizing records can help you gain insights into the volume of spend on specific parts or types of parts, across suppliers or from the same supplier.

 Typical examples of categorization projects include designing or improving an existing taxonomy and expert sourcing.